 대메뉴 바로가기 본문 바로가기

-The Naroho (KSLV-I) program was considered one of the top ten outcomes among the seventy leading scientific and engineering achievements commemorating the 70th year of Korea's liberation from colonial rule.
+The Naro development project was selected as one of the top 10 scientific and engineering achievements in commemoration of the 70th anniversary of Korea's liberation.